lcs-project/governance-and-membership/drafts/LCSD5.md

 The LCS Leads shall have the sole authority to enforce the Code of Conduct in a manner that applies to the entire project.
 Such enforcement shall be by Majority Vote.

-The LC Admins shall have the authority to enforce the Code of Conduct in such a manner, when their intervention has been requested by the LCS Leads *or* if they may intervening without request, provided that that the situation to which the enforcement applies exceeds the boundaries of the LCS Project and affects LC as a whole.
+The LC Admins shall have the authority to enforce the Code of Conduct in such a manner, when their intervention has been requested by the LCS Leads *or* if they may intervene without request, provided that that the situation to which the enforcement applies exceeds the boundaries of the LCS Project and affects LC as a whole.

 No project-level enforcement shall be overturned or questioned by any Working Committee.